-Driver Authorization Form For Personal Automobile Use for Field Trips
+Driver Authorization Form For Personal Automobile Use for Field Trips event and for a period of 12 months following the event, at which time it will be shredded.

 The classroom teacher will arrange transportation for field trips.
 Parents or other adults may transport children in private vehicles, with the following stipulations: